lean-mind/savvily-book-converter-python/README.md

 `docker build -t "savvily-book-generator" $PWD`

-Make sure you run this command from the project's root directory (where the Dockerfile is located) and do not change the name of the image (or do so in `convert.sh` as well).
+Make sure you run this command from the project's root directory (where the Dockerfile is located) and do not change the name (`tag`) of the image (or do so in `convert.sh` as well).

-You'll find two important directories under `src`, `scripts` and `templates`.
+You'll find two important directories under `src`: `scripts` and `templates`.

 - These scripts are the ones doing the heavy lifting.
-Pre-processing ,rendering and merging is done here.
+Pre-processing, rendering and merging is done here.
-- In templates you'll find the relevant `.tex` files for each conversion type.
+- In the templates directory you'll find the relevant `.tex` files for each conversion type.
 Modify them at you own risk!

 # How to run the project